triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/EAGLE/README.md

 ## Evaluating Performance with Gen-AI Perf

 Gen-AI Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
 You can read more about Gen-AI Perf [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/perf_analyzer/genai-perf/README.html).
 We will use Gen-AI Perf to evaluate the performance gain of EAGLE model over the base model.

 *NOTE: below experiment is done on a single node with one GPU - RTX 5880 (48GB GPU memory).
 The number below is only for reference.
 The actual number may vary due to the different hardware and environment.*

 1. Prepare Dataset

-We will be using the HumanEval dataset for our evluation, which is used in the original EAGLE paper.
+We will be using the HumanEval dataset for our evaluation, which is used in the original EAGLE paper.
 The HumanEval dataset has been converted to the format required by EAGLE and is available [here](https://github.com/SafeAILab/EAGLE/blob/main/eagle/data/humaneval/question.jsonl).
 To make it compatible for Gen-AI Perf, we need to do another conversion.
 You may use other datasets besides HumanEval as well, as long as it could be converted to the format required by Gen-AI Perf.
 Note that MT-bench could not be used since Gen-AI Perf does not support multiturn dataset as input yet.
 Follow the steps below to download and convert the dataset.

 ```bash
 wget https://raw.githubusercontent.com/SafeAILab/EAGLE/main/eagle/data/humaneval/question.jsonl